 - Stops Ticks from Burrowing: If you find you have a tick bite and you catch it early enough, grab a cotton swab, douse with peppermint oil, and rub over the tick.
 The tick will stop burrowing and will give you a chance to remove.

 Notice I didn’t mention anything about how refreshing and energizing peppermint is?
-Surely there are more uses for peppermint (like putting a drop or two in all things chocolate), but I wanted to leave you with something that you may not have considered. (ps….homemade peppermint patty recipe will be posted in time for Halloween!)
+Surely there are more uses for peppermint (like putting a drop or two in all things chocolate), but I wanted to leave you with something that you may not have considered. (link to homemade peppermint patty recipe here!)

 NUTRITION TIPS STRAIGHT TO YOUR IN BOX – IT’S FREE!!